-3. Chair of the Law Programme Board
+3. Chair of the Law Taught Programmes Board

-- 3.1 The Programme Board shall be chaired by the Dean of the School of Law or his/her nominee. - 3.2 The Dean shall, in respect of each of the programmes within the remit of the Law Programme Board - i.
-Chair and ensure the proper, effective and efficient operation of the Programme Board - ii.
-Offer academic leadership by promoting innovation and best practice in the design, development, delivery and quality enhancement of programmes - iii.
+- 3.1 The Board shall be chaired by the Dean of the School of Law or his/her nominee. - 3.2 The Dean shall, in respect of each of the programmes within the remit of the Board - i.
+Chair and ensure the proper, effective and efficient operation of the Board - ii.
+Offer academic leadership by promoting innovation and best practice in the

+- design, development, delivery and quality enhancement of programmes - iii.
 Develop and maintain effective collaborative relationships with the Executive of the School of Law and the Principal and College Executive of the College of Social Sciences and Law. - iv.
 Lead the quality assurance/quality enhancement processes for programmes and participate where appropriate in the quality assurance/quality enhancement processes of the university - v.
 Lead the implementation of University strategy, policies and procedures in teaching, learning, assessment and widening participation - vi.
-Oversee the operation and development of the Law Programme Office, and the effective and efficient administration of programmes - vii.
-Support the development of a collaborative administrative network involving UCD Registry, the Law Programme Office and School administrators - viii.
+Oversee the operation and development of the Law School Office, and the effective and efficient administration of programmes - vii.
+Support the development of a collaborative administrative network involving UCD Registry, the Law School Office and School administrators - viii.
 Build and develop the internal and external profile of programmes - ix.
 Liaise and build effective relationships with external and professional bodies, other stakeholders and alumni relevant to programmes - x.
 Perform ceremonial and representative roles in respect of programmes - xi.
-Perform such other duties as may be assigned by the President or the Registrar - 3.3 The Dean may make decisions in regard to the programmes within the remit of the Law Programme Board, or the students applying to or registered to those programmes, on the delegated authority of the Programme Board. - 3.4 The Dean of Law is an ex-officio member of the College Executive of the College of Social Sciences and Law.
-Where there is a separate Chair of the Programme Board, that individual shall be on the Executive of the School of Law.
-The Chair shall also be an ex-officio member of the University Programmes Board. - 3.5 The Dean will report and be accountable, via the Registrar and the Bursar, to the President. - 3.6 The Dean will be supported by Associate Deans.
+Perform such other duties as may be assigned by the President or the Registrar - 3.3 The Dean may make decisions in regard to the programmes within the remit of the Board, or the students applying to or registered to those programmes, on the delegated authority of the Board. - 3.4 The Dean of Law is an ex-officio member of the College Executive of the College of Social Sciences and Law.
+Where there is a separate Chair of the Board, that individual shall be on the Executive of the School of Law. - 3.5 The Dean will report and be accountable, via the Registrar and the Bursar, to the President. - 3.6 The Dean will be supported by Associate Deans.
 The roles and responsibilities of Associate Deans shall be aligned to University level academic leadership role descriptors.

-4. Composition of the Law Programme Board
+4. Composition of the Law Taught Programmes Board

-- 4.1 The following shall be voting members of the Law Programme Board - i.
-Dean (Chair) - ii.
+- 4.1 The following shall be voting members of the Board: - i Dean (Chair) - ii.
 Associate Dean for Teaching and Learning, School of Law - iii.
 Associate Dean for Undergraduate Programmes, School of Law Associate Dean for Taught Programmes, School of Law - iv.
-Programme Coordinators - v.
-The Heads of the following units (or their nominees) School of Business, School of Economics, School of Politics & International Relations, School of History, School of Philosophy, School of Languages, Cultures &&Literature, UCD School of Social Policy, Social Work and Social Justice, Institute for Chinese Studies, - vi.
+Programme Directors - v.
+The Heads of the following units (or their nominees) School of Business, School of Economics, School of Politics & International Relations, School of History, School of Philosophy, School of Languages, Cultures & Literature, UCD School of Social Policy, Social Work and Social Justice, Institute for Chinese Studies. - vi.
 One academic member nominated by the Principal, College of Social Sciences and Law - vii.
 Two academic members nominated by the Registrar - viii.
-Three student members nominated by the Students' Union - 4.2 The Director of the Law Programme Office (or nominee(s)) shall be a non-voting member(s) of and act as Secretary to the Board - 4.3 The most senior student adviser associated with the programme should be a non-voting member of the Programme Board.
+Three student members nominated by the Students' Union - 4.2 The Director of the Law School Office (or nominee(s)) shall be a non-voting member(s) of and act as Secretary to the Board

+4.3 The most senior student adviser associated with the programme should be a non-voting member of the Board.